alexyy802/Executor/README.md

 # Executor
-A discord bot for executing code form discord!
+A discord bot for executing code from discord!

 # About